-Camille Saucier is a second-year student in Northwestern’s Media, Technology, and Society doctoral program.
+Camille Saucier is a fourth-year student in Northwestern’s Media, Technology, and Society doctoral program.
 Her research interests include public opinion formation, attitude change, and decision-making in the domains of health, political, and science communication.
 She is particularly interested in mis/disinformation and the persuasive strategies available to correct these narratives.
 Prior to joining COM-PSI, she worked as a research specialist with the Media Impact Project and Hollywood, Health & Society under the Norman Lear Center.
 She holds a BA in Psychology, MA in Communication Management, and Certificate in Sustainable Policy and Planning from the University of Southern California.

 Michael A. Spikes